-- Assemble a male terminal and approx. 10 cm (3.9 in) of wire.
-Use a male terminal which matches the female terminal.
-Disconnect the suspected faulty connector and hold it terminal - ST side up.
+- 1. Assemble a male terminal and approx. 10 cm (3.9 in) of wire.
+Use a male terminal which matches the female terminal. - Disconnect the suspected faulty connector and hold it terminal side up.

-- While holding the wire of the male terminal, try to insert the male terminal into the female terminal. - EL
+- While holding the wire of the male terminal, try to insert the male terminal into the female terminal. - Do not force the male terminal into the female terminal with your hands.